Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 How To Apply

-Given the caveats described above, an application at an embassy would require the following documents:
+Given the caveats described above, an application would require the following documents:

 As discussed previously, Czechoslovak passports and Slovak birth certificates are the golden standard.